Last verified: 17 days ago

 What It Doesn't Do

 No evidence it detoxifies your body.
 No proof it boosts immunity in humans.
-No clinical data showing it improves digestion, energy, or nutrient absorption in people.
-The research available is entirely in livestock, not humans.
+No clinical data showing it lowers cholesterol or blood sugar in people.
+Not shown to improve digestion or gut health in any human trial.
+The 'superfood' label is marketing, not science.

 Absorption & Bioavailability